GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/send-http-request-fields/en.md

 ### `_multipleRequest`

-Similar to `_request` but it receives multiple URLs, and connects to them asynchronously, in parallel.
+Similar to `_request` but it receives multiple URLs, and allows to connect to them asynchronously (in parallel).

 **Signature:** `_multipleRequest(inputs: [HTTPRequestInput!]!): [HTTPResponse]`.